Building Legalization in Croatia 2026 — The Complete Guide

 Conclusion

-Legalization is possible only if the building meets the legal conditions and is correctly positioned within the record-keeping system.
+Legalization is possible only if the structure meets the legal requirements and is properly positioned within the documentation system.

 The most important decisions are made at the beginning:

-If these answers are clear, the procedure is predictable.
-If not, the first step is always a professional check before any investment of time and costs.
+If these answers are clear, the process is predictable.
+If they are not, the first step is always a professional assessment - before any investment of time or money.